qupath/qupath-docs/docs/intro/installation.md

 However, as an open source project, we don't currently have the time and resources needed to distribute QuPath as a signed/notarized app and avoid these warnings.
 :::

-(apple-silicon)=
-#### Apple Silicon

-QuPath v0.5 for Mac is available as both Intel (x64) and Apple Silicon (aarch64) builds.

-Users of recent Macs with M1/M2 processors are likely to find QuPath runs faster with the Apple Silicon builds (~30%).

-One important caveat is that Bio-Formats - the open-source library QuPath uses to read many image types - does not yet *fully* support Apple Silicon, which affects a small number of formats.
-This is most relevant for users hoping to work with .czi images (from Zeiss microscopes/scanners) that use JPEG-XR compression.
-It also affects .ndpi files (from Hamamatsu scanners), but less crucially because QuPath will use OpenSlide to read these by default anyway.

-If the limitation causes you trouble, you can also run the Intel build on Apple Silicon - with full Bio-Formats support.
-To do this, you'll need to have Rosetta 2 installed.
-There is a good chance you already have it (e.g. if you're using any other software written for Intel processors), but if not there are [more details on Apple's website](https://support.apple.com/en-gb/HT211861).

-The type of build is included in the .app file name (either x64 or aarch64).
-This makes it easier for Mac users to install both Intel and Apple Silicon builds side-by-side.

 ### Linux